jessefreeman/ai-for-dev/04_models_for_coding/04_02_other_open_source_coding_models.md

+---
+title: "Other Notable Open Source Models for Coding"
+parent: "04 Models For Coding"
+order: 2
+---
 # Other Notable Open Source Models for Coding

 While Code Llama models are a significant step forward in coding LLMs, there are other open-source models that also offer robust capabilities for developers, particularly when it comes to versatility and multi-functional tasks.